-The Brattle Theater’s dark red awning hangs low on the side of the building that more prominently houses Algiers Coffee House.
+The Brattle Theatre’s dark red awning hangs low on the side of the building that more prominently houses Algiers Coffee House.
 But this unassuming countenance does little to suggest the small, single-screen movie house’s long influential history.
 In the 60 years since its opening, the Brattle has helped to transform local film culture, and its influence has extended across the country.
 Despite ever-increasing competition from multiplex cinemas and the internet, the Brattle, offering everything from recent Hollywood hits to independent foreign documentaries, remains Harvard Square’s only movie theater and one of its most beloved cultural institutions.

 Let’s Bring Movies Back